resonatecoop/user-api-old/README.md

 The generated Twirp and Go protobuf code is in the same directory.

 The implementation of the server is in `internal/userserver`.
+Database related stuff (migrations, model definitions) can be found in `internal/database`.

 Finally, `cmd/server` and `cmd/client` wrap things together into executable main packages.